ayato-shitomi/miniCTF/README.md

 # How to use

-Connect each flags to get a flag.
+Connect each flags to get the final flag.